JDBC

 JDBC stands for JAVA Database Connectivity and is a Java standard protocol for connecting to databases.
 UI Bakery allows you to connect to data sources that don't have native support on the platform, but have a JDBC driver.

-The cloud self-service plans of UI Bakery currently only support the following data sources: Exasol, Presto, and SAP Hana.
-Connecting to other data sources is available on the Enterprise plan (self-hosted or managed).
+The Cloud self-service plans of UI Bakery currently only support the following data sources: Exasol, Presto, and SAP Hana.
+Connecting to other data sources is available on the On-premise or Cloud Enterprise plans.

 container_name: datasource